 Globally, the healthcare system is highly fragmented.
 Fragmentation can increase the number of hospital re-admissions.
 According to claims data reported for the Medicare beneficiaries in 2003-2004, 19.6% of re-hospitalizations occur within 30 days after discharge.
 This translated into $17.4 billion dollars in hospital payments from Medicare in 2004.

 The numbers of service delivery encounters required by individuals as well as the failure to deliver and coordinate needed services, are significant sources of frustration and errors, and are drivers of health care expenditures.
 Providing person-centered care is particularly important for medically-complex and/or functionally impaired individuals given the complexity, range, and on-going and evolving nature of their health status and the services needed.
 Effective, collaborative partnerships between service providers and individuals are necessary to ensure that individuals have the ability to participate in planning their care and that their wants, needs, and preferences are respected in health care decision making.
 The ability to target appropriate services and to coordinate care over time, across multiple clinicians and sites of service, with the engagement of the individual (i.e., longitudinal coordination of care) is essential to alleviating fragmented, duplicative and costly care for these medically-complex and/or functionally impaired persons.
+To this end, care planning can provide guidance for care team management by directing the coordinated care team members activities.

+Figure X-1: Dynamic Care Planning Example Workflow

 X.1 DCP Actors, Transactions, and Content Modules